Members-only community coming soon. Join the waitlist for founding-member pricing.

 Communication Coaching and Ghostwriting

-If spring break planning creates tension, we can help you craft clear, neutral communication that keeps the focus on your child.
+If planning the break creates tension, our ghostwriting service can help you craft clear, neutral communication that keeps the focus on your child.

 Keep Spring Break Simple and Child-Centered

-When considering how to approach spring break as a co-parent, simplicity is key.
+When it comes to the break, simplicity is key.
 Follow your parenting plan, focus on your time with your child, and reduce unnecessary communication.

 Michelle Mitchell, founder and high-conflict co-parenting coach